apple1417/apple1417.dev/_posts/2024-06-08-python-import-hook-aliasing.md

     });
 </script>

+**Update 2025-12-14:**
+I've written a [new post]({% link _posts/2025-12-14-python-import-hooks-in-practice.md %}) on import hooks, which I think is a better introduction to them.
+This post still covers some extra content more specific to creating module aliases however.

+---

 It turns out, most of the Python import system is written in Python itself, and is quite customizable.
 There generally isn't much reason to touch these however, so there aren't many examples of how to use out there.
 In this post I'll go over how I tried using import hooks to allow